-Cannabis prohibition began in the South, particularly in Louisiana.
-Dr. Oscar Dowling, president of the Louisiana State Board of Health, began to spread his anti-cannabis sentiments in August of 1920.
-He reached out to Governor John M. Parker about the “powerful narcotic, causing exhilaration, intoxication, [and] delirious hallucinations.”
+Prohibition of cannabis began in the South, particularly in Louisiana.
+Dr. Oscar Dowling, president of the Louisiana State Board of Health, began to spread his anti-cannabis sentiments in August of 1920, telling Governor John M. Parker about the “powerful narcotic, causing exhilaration, intoxication, [and] delirious hallucinations.”

-In 1920, The Volstead Act was also passed, which would raise the price of alcohol across the country, which made cannabis more attractive.
-“Tea Pads”, where individuals could purchase cannabis for as cheap as 25 cents began to pop up across the US.
-They were popular in cities like New York and New Orleans, where a lot of Black jazz artists were known to hang out.
+In 1920, The Volstead Act was passed, raising the price of alcohol across the country and making cannabis more attractive.
+“Tea Pads”—social spaces where individuals could purchase cannabis for as cheap as 25 cents—began to pop up across the US.
+Popular in cities like New York and New Orleans, they were also places where a lot of Black jazz artists were known to hang out.

-During the great depression, there was a great fear of Mexican immigrants, which only encouraged even more propaganda to spread.
-“Marijuana” was known to only be used by poor Black and Brown people who came from communities full of crime and violence.
-Historically, cannabis use was never associated with whiteness.
+As did Mexican immigrants.
+During the Great Depression, there was a growing fear of them as “others,” which only encouraged even more propaganda to spread; “Marijuana” became more associated with poor Black and Brown people who came from communities full of crime and violence.